KhronosGroup/glTF/specification/README.md

 <a name="motivation"></a>
 ## Motivation

 Traditional 3D modeling formats have been designed to store data for offline use, primarily to support authoring workflows on desktop systems.
 Industry-standard 3D interchange formats allow for sharing assets between different modeling tools, and within the content pipeline in general.
-However, neither of these types of formats are optimized for download speed or fast loading at runtime.
+However, neither of these types of formats is optimized for download speed or fast loading at runtime.
 Files tend to grow very large, and applications need to do a significant amount of processing to load such assets into GL-based applications.

 Applications seeking high performance rarely load modeling formats directly; instead, they process models offline as part of a custom content pipeline, converting the assets into a proprietary format optimized for their runtime application.
 This has led to a fragmented market of incompatible proprietary runtime formats and duplicated efforts in the content creation pipeline.
 3D assets exported for one application cannot be reused in another application without going back to the original modeling, tool-specific source and performing another proprietary export step.

 With the advent of mobile- and web-based 3D computing, new classes of applications have emerged that require fast, dynamic loading of standardized 3D assets.
 Digital marketing solutions, e-commerce product visualizations, and online model-sharing sites are just a few of the connected 3D applications being built today using WebGL or OpenGL ES.
 Beyond the need for efficient delivery, many of these online applications can benefit from a standard, interoperable format to enable sharing and reuse of assets between users, between applications, and within heterogeneous, distributed content pipelines.

 glTF solves these problems by providing a vendor- and runtime-neutral format that can be loaded and rendered with minimal processing.
 The format combines an easily parseable JSON scene description with one or more binary files representing geometry, animations, and other rich data.
 Binary data is stored in such a way that it can be loaded directly into GL buffers without additional parsing or other manipulation.
-Using this approach, glTF is able to faithfully preserve full hierarchial scenes with nodes, meshes, cameras, materials, and animations, while enabling efficient delivery and fast loading.
+Using this approach, glTF is able to faithfully preserve full hierarchical scenes with nodes, meshes, cameras, materials, and animations, while enabling efficient delivery and fast loading.

 <a name="glTFbasics"></a>